 "VII.
-Cases in which one disease is complicated with or immediately followed by another are placed under the name of the first disease with the sub-heading ' Complicanumber of references to be classed.
+Cases in which one disease is complicated with or immediately followed by another are placed under the name of the first disease with the sub-heading 'Complications and Sequela."

 "VIII.
 When the main subject of an article is the action of a given remedy in general, or its action in several diseases, it is indexed under the name of the remedy; but if it relate to its action in but one disease, it is indexed under the name of the disease.